lx10077/WatermarkCollision/README.md

-# 🔍 Optimal Detection for Language Watermarks under Pseudorandom Collision
+# 🔍 Optimal Detection for Language Watermarks with Pseudorandom Collision

 This repository provides the full experimental framework for **detecting statistical language watermarks under pseudo-random collisions**.
 It contains two main components: